Tyrannosaurus: Brain and senses

-The eye-sockets faced mainly forwards, giving it good binocular vision (Sue specimen).
+The eye-sockets faced mainly forwards, giving it good binocular vision (reconstructed skull of the Sue specimen; the original was partly crushed and broken).

 A study conducted by Lawrence Witmer and Ryan Ridgely of Ohio University found that Tyrannosaurus shared the heightened sensory abilities of other coelurosaurs, highlighting relatively rapid and coordinated eye and head movements; an enhanced ability to sense low frequency sounds, which would allow tyrannosaurs to track prey movements from long distances; and an enhanced sense of smell.
 A study published by Kent Stevens concluded that Tyrannosaurus had keen vision.
 By applying modified perimetry to facial reconstructions of several dinosaurs including Tyrannosaurus, the study found that Tyrannosaurus had a binocular range of 55 degrees, surpassing that of modern hawks.
 Stevens estimated that Tyrannosaurus had 13 times the visual acuity of a human and surpassed the visual acuity of an eagle, which is 3.6 times that of a person.
 Stevens estimated a limiting far point (that is, the distance at which an object can be seen as separate from the horizon) as far as 6 km away, which is greater than the 1.6 km that a human can see.

 Thomas Holtz Jr. would note that high depth perception of Tyrannosaurus may have been due to the prey it had to hunt, noting that it had to hunt ceratopsians such as Triceratops, ankylosaurs such as Ankylosaurus, and hadrosaurs.
 He would suggest that this made precision more crucial for Tyrannosaurus enabling it to, "get in, get that blow in and take it down."
 In contrast, Acrocanthosaurus had limited depth perception because they hunted large sauropods, which were relatively rare during the time of Tyrannosaurus.

-Though no Tyrannosaurus sclerotic ring has been found, Kenneth Carpenter estimated its size based on that of Gorgosaurus.
-The inferred sclerotic ring for the Stan specimen is ~7 cm in diameter with an internal aperture diameter of ~3.5 cm.
-Based on eye proportions in living reptiles, this implies a pupil diameter of about 2.5 cm, an iris diameter about that of the sclerotic ring, and an eyeball diameter of 11-12 cm.
+Though no Tyrannosaurus scleral ring has been found, Kenneth Carpenter estimated its size based on that of Gorgosaurus.
+The inferred scleral ring for the Stan specimen is ~7 cm in diameter with an internal aperture diameter of ~3.5 cm.
+Based on eye proportions in living reptiles, this implies a pupil diameter of about 2.5 cm, an iris diameter about that of the scleral ring, and an eyeball diameter of 11-12 cm.
 Carpenter also estimated an eyeball depth of ~7.7-9.6 cm.
 Based on these calculations, the f-number for Stan's eye is 3–3.8; since diurnal animals have f-numbers of 2.1 or higher, this would indicate that Tyrannosaurus had poor low-light vision and hunted during the day.

 Tyrannosaurus had very large olfactory bulbs and olfactory nerves relative to their brain size, the organs responsible for a heightened sense of smell.
 This suggests that the sense of smell was highly developed, and implies that tyrannosaurs could detect carcasses by scent alone across great distances.
 The sense of smell in tyrannosaurs may have been comparable to modern vultures, which use scent to track carcasses for scavenging.
 Research on the olfactory bulbs has shown that T. rex had the most highly developed sense of smell of 21 sampled non-avian dinosaur species.